 - more energy

-- aids in weight loss (for cats who are over weight)
+- aids in weight loss (for cats who are overweight)

 - less likely to contract a UTI or “crystals”

 Every cat is different.
 Some will love bone broth, some will like it, and some will snub it.
-If you want to get the benefits but your cat is not a fan, you can and a few spoons to their wet food.
-If you feed your cat a dry only diet (which is not healthy) adding the bone broth to the dry food will make it a better meal.
-If your cat enjoys it on it’s own, just let them drink a small amount of it daily or every other day.
+If you want to get the benefits but your cat is not a fan, you can add a few spoons to their wet food.
+However, if you feed your cat a dry only diet (which is not healthy) adding the bone broth to the dry food will make it a better meal.
+If your cat enjoys it on its own, just let them drink a small amount of it daily or every other day.
 A good measurement would be 1/4 to 1/2 of a cup.
 Depending on the ingredients, it can have a lot of salt so the more salt there is, the more it should be limited.
 The bigger your cat, the more they can enjoy.
 Do not feed to kittens until they are 6 months old as the gelatin can cause diarrhea.